adambard/learnxinyminutes-docs/cobol.html.markdown

       * Now we can talk about the number-level 66.
       * First we make a normal group.
-       01 TIMESTAMP.
+       01 TIMESTAMP-DATE.
            05 T-YEAR                     PIC X(4) VALUE '2020'.
            *> Since it's x we have to use '' for the value.
            05 T-MONTH                    PIC X(2).
            *> Don't use VALUE if you change the value later on.
            05 T-DAY                      PIC X(2).
+       01 TIMESTAMP-TIME.
            05 T-HOUR                     PIC 9(2) VALUE 00.
            *> With 9 you get an error if you use ''.
            05 T-MIN                      PIC 9(2).
            05 T-SEC                      PIC 9(2).

       * Now the 66 renames the variables above.
-       66 T-DATE RENAMES T-YEAR THRU T-DAY.
+       66 T-DATE RENAMES T-DAY THRU T-MIN.
-      * So now if you only want the date instead of the full timestamp,
-      * you only get the date when you reference T-DATE.
-      * Note that this only references the variables that you enter
-      * it doesn't change or move them.
+      * NOTE:
+      * It ignores the 01 level.
+      * T-DATE = T-DAY
+      *          T-HOUR
+      *          T-MIN

+      * Instead of 66 you can redefine them
+       01 TIMESTAMP2 REDEFINES TIMESTAMP-DATE PIC X(8).
+      * Just gives it a new name.
+This can be useful in bigger groups
+      * or with splitting up smaller variables without changing the
+      * "original" declaration itself.

       * If you have a date and you want to make it look
       * like this instead: 2020-01-01